squaremo/bitsyntax-js/README.md

 (left-most) byte is the most significant, but this is not always the case.

-A specifier of `big` means the integer will be parsed as big-endian, and `little` means the integer will be parsed as little-endian.
+A specifier of `big` means the integer will be parsed (or written into the result) as big-endian, and `little` means the integer will be parsed or written as little-endian.
 The default is big-endian.

 ### Signedness specifier

 Integer segments may include a specifier of `signed` or `unsigned`.
 A signed integer is parsed as two's complement format.
 The default is unsigned.

+Signedness is ignored in constructors.

+### Literal strings

+A quoted string appearing in a pattern is a shorthand for the bytes in its UTF8 encoding.
+For example,

+    "foobar", _/binary

+matches any buffer the starts with the bytes `0x66, 0x6f, 0x6f, 0x62,
+0x61, 0x72`.

+When used in a constructor, a literal string is copied verbatim into the result.

 ## Examples